-Polyvagal Theory & Nervous System Insights
+Polyvagal Theory & Nervous System Insights with Dr. Heidi Haavik

 Dr. Heidi Haavik joins the podcast to discuss Chiropractic Brain Research, Polyvagal Theory, nervous system regulation, neurophysiology, and how modern chiropractic care influences patient outcomes and brain function.